 Bid Specifications

-The bid specifications, including delivery and storage instructions, for all lunchroom/cafeteria supplies shall be prepared by the SFS Director.
+The bid specifications, including delivery and storage instructions, for all lunchroom/cafeteria supplies shall be prepared by the School Food Service/School Nutrition Program Director.

 The request for bid shall be advertised in the local newspaper with the greatest circulation in the District.